MCDevKit/cmcc-docs/json-templating-engine/modules.md

 nav_order: 2
 ---

-# Modules
+# Modules in JSON Templates

-Modules are templates, that are not directly generated into the output, but rather are merged with other templates.
+Modules are pre-defined templates that are not directly generated into the output.
+Instead, they are merged with other templates to simplify and streamline the creation of complex JSON structures.
+Modules are particularly useful for defining recurring parts of JSON across multiple templates.

-Modules are mainly used to define often repeating parts of json across many templates.
+## Sample Module Structure

-A sample module looks like this:
+Here is a basic example of a module:

 ```jsonc
 {